wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/windows-plan/includes/identify-roles-responsibilities.md

-Your technical director wants to understand what roles in the company are needed to make the “stay current” process a success.
+Your technical director wants to understand what roles in the company are needed to make the "stay current" process a success.
 You've been asked to report back on which roles should be involved in the process and what they are responsible for.

 ## Who is involved in the stay current process?